Skip to main content

 Accessibility

-Accessibility attributes, such as appropriate titles and ARIA attributes, are available as of SDK release 0.13.0.
+Accessibility attributes, such as appropriate titles and ARIA attributes, are available.

 Alternate text